 Climate and nature breakdown are not inevitable.
 And we do not need to wait for technological breakthroughs to tackle them.
-The technology and know-how needed to bring about a transition to netzero economy already exists.
+The technology and know-how needed to bring about a transition to a net-zero economy already exists.
 And there are many actions that can be taken to reverse the decline in nature.